NannyML/nannyml/docs/guides/chunking_your_data.rst

 .. note::
     Not sure what data chunk is in the first place?
 Read about :term:`Data Chunk`.

-Why we need chunks?
+Why do we need chunks?
 ===================

-NannyML's monitors ML models in production by doing data drift detection, and performance estimation or monitoring.
+NannyML monitors ML models in production by doing data drift detection and performance estimation or monitoring.
 This functionality relies on aggregate metrics that are evaluated on samples of production data.
 These samples are called chunks.
-All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point on the monitoring results.
+All the results generated are calculated and presented per chunk i.e. a chunk is a single data point on the monitoring results.
 You can refer to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance-estimation>` to review example results.